 Install Raised Beds

 Creating raised beds is an easy way to subvert many soil problems, whether sandy or clay-based.
 Gardeners can choose the type of raised beds they want, exploring lasagna gardening options, raised garden bed kits made of composite or wood, or even straw bale gardening for the back of the flower border.
 Raised beds have the added bonus of warming up quickly in the spring for earlier planting.

 Prevent Soil Compaction

 Clay soil is naturally dense and tends to waterlog easily, and these characteristics become exaggerated in the spring.
 Gardeners must take care not to walk on clay soil or work it with a tiller when it’s cold and waterlogged, or it will become nearly impervious to water and oxygen.
 Work clay soil gently with a pitchfork when it’s as moist as a wrung-out sponge, as this garden tool maintains the integrity of the soil strata.

 Choose Plants for Clay Soil

 Plants that thrive in clay soil are those that can cope with the extremes of sogginess and dry cracked earth that clay can bring.
 Gardeners with sunny spots can choose daylilies, coreopsis, and asters.
 Gardeners with shady clay soils can plant forget-me-not and ajuga.
-Plants like Joe Pye weed tolerate clay soils, but gardeners must remember that the “weed” part of a plant’s name is there for a reason, and these plants can be invasive.
-Plants to avoid include all that thrive in rock gardens, like sea thrift, campion, anemones, and dianthus.
+Plants such as Joe Pye weed tolerate clay soils, but gardeners must remember that the "weed" part of a plant’s name is there for a reason, and these plants can be invasive.
+Plants to avoid include all that thrive in rock gardens such as sea thrift, campion, anemones, and dianthus.
 These plants require sharp drainage, which means the constant movement of water through soil and away from roots.